ryamtari/technical-writing-portfolio/rest-countries-api-documentation.md

 **Solutions:**
   1. Verify the country name spelling
   2. Use the common English name (e.g., "South Korea" not "한국")
-  3. Try alternative names:
-     * "United States" or "USA" or "America"
+  3. Try alternative names: "United States" or "USA" or "America"
-     * "United Kingdom" or "UK" or "Britain"
   4. Use the country code endpoint if you know the ISO code

 **Example:**